Muon

-History
+History of discovery

-Muons were discovered by Carl D. Anderson and Seth Neddermeyer at Caltech in 1936, while studying cosmic radiation.
+Muons were discovered by Carl D. Anderson and Seth Neddermeyer at Caltech in 1936 while studying cosmic radiation.
 Anderson noticed particles that curved differently from electrons and other known particles when passed through a magnetic field.
 They were negatively charged but curved less sharply than electrons, but more sharply than protons, for particles of the same velocity.
-It was assumed that the magnitude of their negative electric charge was equal to that of the electron, and so to account for the difference in curvature, it was supposed that their mass was greater than an electron but smaller than a proton.
+It was assumed that the magnitude of their negative electric charge was equal to that of the electron, and so to account for the difference in curvature, it was supposed that their mass was greater than an electron's but smaller than a proton's.
 Thus Anderson initially called the new particle a mesotron, adopting the prefix meso- from the Greek word for "mid-".
 The existence of the muon was confirmed in 1937 by J. C. Street and E. C. Stevenson's cloud chamber experiment.

 A particle with a mass in the meson range had been predicted before the discovery of any mesons, by theorist Hideki Yukawa:

 It seems natural to modify the theory of Heisenberg and Fermi in the following way.
 The transition of a heavy particle from neutron state to proton state is not always accompanied by the emission of light particles.
 The transition is sometimes taken up by another heavy particle.

 Because of its mass, the mu meson was initially thought to be Yukawa's particle and some scientists, including Niels Bohr, originally named it the yukon.